VolmerES/inception/README.md

-*This project has been created as part of the 42 curriculum by <jdelorme>.*
+*This project has been created as part of the 42 curriculum by jdelorme.*

 # Inception